mergeweb/docs/_posts/2018-03-12-css-standards-philosophy.md

 Remember that your class names are written for the benefit of other developers, not the computer.
 Prefer `class="block"` to `class="blk"`.

-Class names for components should use dashes between words for legibility.
+Class names for components should use dashes between words for legibility (not underscores).
 Prefer `class="component-name"` to `class="componentname"`.

 ### Class Name Format (Using BEM)